 To determine your GPA simply multiply the value of your letter grade by the credits for each class.

 Then total the number of quality points.
-Take this total and divide it by the number of credits which you completed.
+Take this total and divide it by the number of credits that you completed.
 The result should be a number that ranges from 0 – 4.00 and is your average for that semester.

-For example: Student A completes 15 credits.
-She receives an A in PSY 201 (3 credits), a B in ENG 101 (3 credits), a C in FYS 100 (3 credits), an A in MTH 121 (3 credits) and a C in CMM 103 (3 credits).
+For example Student A completes 15 credits.
+She receives an A in PSY 201 (3 credits), a B in ENG 101 (3 credits), a C in FYS 100 (3 credits), an A in MTH 121 (3 credits) ,and a C in CMM 103 (3 credits).
 To calculate her GPA:

 4X3 = 12 quality points for PSY 201

 3X3 = 09 quality points for ENG 101

 2X3 = 06 quality points for FYS 100